Testing the unitarity of the light neutrino mixing matrix: Neutrino mass models and PMNS non-unitarity

 Without loss of generality, the Majorana mass term $\bar S_L^c \hat\mu S_L $ in Eqs.~(\ref{eq:MIS}) and (\ref{eq:MDM}) can be taken as diagonal by a field redefinition of the $S_L$ neutral fermions.
 The matrix $M$ that couples $N_R$ and $S_L$ can be factorised as $U_R \hat M W_L^\dagger$, with $\hat M$ diagonal with real non-negative entries.
 The unitary matrix $U_R$ can then be absorbed in a redefinition of the $N_R$ fields, while the unitary matrix $W_L$ is defined in terms of three real and three imaginary physical parameters~\cite{Anamiati:2016uxp}.

 The mass matrix $ \mM_{IS,DS}$ can result in a suppression of the active neutrino masses if suitable hierarchies among its entries are assumed.
-The IS model assumes $\hat\mu \ll m_D\ll M$, so that an approximate diagonalisation yields the light neutrino mass matrix
+The IS model assumes $\hat\mu \ll m_D\ll M$, so that an approximate diagonalization yields the light neutrino mass matrix

-This equation shows that a suppression of the light neutrino masses can be obtained thanks to small values of the lepton number violating (LNV) entries in $\hat \mu$, without the need for exceedingly small values of the ratio $m_D/M$.
-Consequently, the $N_R$ masses could quite naturally fall within experimental reach.
-Adopting a CI-like parameterisation in the IS model, we have:
+This equation shows that a suppression of the light neutrino masses can be obtained through small values of the lepton number violating (LNV) entries in $\hat \mu$, without the need for exceedingly small values of the ratio $m_D/M$.
+Consequently, large values of the $N_R$ masses are not mandatory, and these new states could well lie within experimental reach.
+In contrast, the present analysis assumes that, in all cases, the heavy neutrino masses lie well above the energy scale of the experiments considered.
+However, the IS model, as well as the DS and the linear seesaw (LS) models discussed below, allow the suppression of light neutrino masses to be effectively decoupled from the active-sterile neutrino mixing angle.
+As a result, in these models the mixing can remain sizeable without requiring unnatural fine-tuning.